Multiple Reachability in Linear Dynamical Systems: Introduction

 \section{Introduction}

-A \textbf{linear dynamical system} is defined by a matrix $M\in\rat^{d\times d}$ with rational entries.
-Typically one is interested in understanding, and deciding properties of the system's \textbf{orbit} for initial points $\vp\in\rat^d$, which is defined as:
+A \textbf{linear dynamical system} in ambient dimension $d$ is specified by a $d\times d$ matrix $M\in\rat^{d\times d}$ with rational entries.
+We are interested in understanding and deciding properties of the system's \textbf{orbit} for initial points $\vp\in\rat^d$, which is defined~as:

-Besides being one of the most fundamental and simplest kinds of dynamical systems, there is wide interest in studying such systems coming from two directions.
-First, number theory, through the study of linear recurrence sequences and exponential polynomials; and second, more recently, computer science, and in particular the quest to analyse and verify simple families of programs, such as while loops with affine assignments and guards.
-Yet despite substantial and sustained research attention from the scientific community over several decades, which has given rise to a voluminous literature, many basic problems remain unsolved.
-The text~\cite{recseq} contains some of the central theorems of this field as well as a number of applications.
+These are one of the simplest dynamical systems that we do not yet fully understand.
+They have been extensively studied for almost a hundred years.
+The motivations vary from finding solutions to Diophantine equations in number theory, to deciding linear loop termination in computer science, model checking simple programs \etc The text~\cite{recseq} is the principal introduction to linear dynamical systems, featuring the main theorems as well as a number of applications.
+See also~\cite{Karimov2022} for a recent survey.

-One of the central properties of the orbit we wish to understand is reachability: Does the orbit reach some target set?
-A general phrasing of this question is the following.
-Given source and target sets $\sset S, \sset T\subseteq \rel^d$, decide whether there is some point $\vp\in\sset S$ whose orbit reaches $\sset T$, \ie whether
+The core property we are interested in is \emph{reachability}: does the orbit reach some target set?
+More precisely, a general phrasing of the \textbf{Reachability Problem} is the following.
+We are given respective source and target semialgebraic sets (defined by boolean combinations of polynomial inequalities) $\sset S, \sset T\subset \rel^d$, and a matrix $M\in \rat^{d\times d}$.
+The task is to decide whether there exists some point in the source set $\vp \in \sset S$, whose orbit under $M$ intersects the target set.
+In other words, does there exist $\vp \in \sset S$ such that

-Point-to-point reachability, \ie the case in which both the source and target sets are singletons, $\sset S=\set{\vp}$, $\sset T=\set{\vec t}$, is decidable in polynomial time \cite{kannan86_polyn_time_algor_orbit_probl}.
-But essentially every other question is open.
-Notably, point-to-hyperplane reachability---also known as Skolem's problem---and point-to-halfspace reachability---also known as the Positivity Problem---have been studied extensively, but remain unsolved in general.
+A celebrated paper of Kannan and Lipton~\cite{kannan86_polyn_time_algor_orbit_probl} showed that point-to-point reachability (where both the source and target sets are singletons) is decidable in polynomial time, but for many variants of the Reachability Problem, decidability is open.
+Notably, point-to-hyperplane reachability (also known as Skolem's Problem) and point-to-halfspace reachability (also known as the Positivity Problem) have been studied extensively in relation to linear recurrence sequences, weighted automata, formal power series, model checking, and loop termination, but remain unsolved in general.
+The current state of the art (see~\cite{shaullstacs}) is that the Reachability Problem is decidable in dimension $d=3$, Skolem's Problem is decidable in dimension $d=4$, and the Positivity Problem is decidable in dimension $d=5$.
+In~\Cref{thm:reduction} we note that the Reachability Problem can be reduced to its point-to-polytope variant.
+This last result suggests that the Skolem and Positivity Problems already capture much of the difficulty of the general (set-to-set) Reachability Problem.